ibexa/documentation-user/docs/ibexa_engage/ibexa_engage.md

 - **Minisite** - uses a unique URL from Qualifio that can hosts the campaign.
 This URL points to your subdomain.

-- **Mobile** - uses a link from Qialifio to integrate a campaign that is optimized for mobile usage.
+- **Mobile** - uses a link from Qualifio to integrate a campaign that is optimized for mobile usage.

 Each publication channel type is automatically responsive and can be use on any mobile device.